Yasukuni Shrine: Enshrinement of war criminals

 In 1956, the shrine authorities and the Ministry of Health and Welfare established a system for the government to share information with the shrine regarding deceased war veterans.
 By April 1959, most of Japan's war dead who were not already enshrined at Yasukuni were enshrined in this manner.
 War criminals prosecuted by the International Military Tribunal for the Far East were initially excluded from enshrinement after the war.
 In 1951, government authorities began considering their enshrinement, along with providing veterans' benefits to their survivors, following the signature of the Treaty of San Francisco.
 In 1954, government directed some local memorial shrines to accept the enshrinement of war criminals from their area.

 No convicted war criminals were enshrined at Yasukuni until after the parole of the last remaining incarcerated war criminals in 1958.
 In 1959, the Health and Welfare Ministry began forwarding information on Class B and Class C war criminals (those not involved in the planning, preparation, initiation, or waging of the war) to Yasukuni Shrine.
 These individuals were gradually enshrined between 1959 and 1967, often without permission from surviving family members.

 In 1966, information on fourteen men who had been charged with Class A war crimes was forwarded to the shrine.
 Eleven were convicted on these charges, one was convicted of Class B war crimes, and two died before completing trial.
 This group included the prime ministers and top generals from the war era.
 In 1970, the shrine passed a resolution to enshrine these individuals.
-The timing for their enshrinement was left to the discretion of head priest Fujimaro Tsukuba, who delayed the enshrinement through his death in March 1978.
+The timing for their enshrinement was left to the discretion of head priest Fujimaro Tsukuba, who delayed the enshrinement until his death in March 1978.